a-knit/accent_analysis/README.md

 # Accent Inspector

 Accent Inspector is your solution to automated accent detection.
 Accent Inspector can determine whether an individual is a native English speaker based on their speech.
+All the you need is a recording of the person in question reading the following phrase:

+"Please call Stella, ask her to bring these things with her from the store."

+Accent Inspector classifies the person as either a native or a non-native English speaker using formant analysis and a Support Vector Machine.
 This is useful for identifying customer types and providing targeted customer service and marketing.
-Accent Inspector classifies speakers using formant analysis and a Support Vector Machine.

 ## Using the Model